Parsely/parsely-android/README.md

 how to integrate the SDK in a typical Android Studio project.
 You can open `ParselyExample` as an Android Studio project and explore a typical SDK integration.

+NOTE: When you open the folder as a project, you may need to run `File -> Sync Project with Gradle files`.

 To integrate Parse.ly mobile tracking with your Android Studio app:

 1. Copy the `parselyandroid` directory to your project's top-level package directory